skip to Main Content

 3. Zimbabwe – to the northeast

-4. Mozambique – to the north east
+4. Mozambique – to the northeast

 5. Eswatini (Swaziland) – to the east

-The Kingdom of Lesotho is an independent country completely surrounded by South Africa.
+The Kingdom of Lesotho is an independent country surrounded by South Africa.
 It shares borders with the Free State and KwaZulu-Natal provinces.
 Much of South Africa’s drinking water comes from the snowmelt of this tiny mountain kingdom.

 Map Outline of South Africa with Neighboring Countries